yigitkabak/aperfetch/README.md

 ---
-# pixfetch: System Information Tool
+# omnifetch: System Information Tool

-pixfetch is a simple and fast command line tool that displays basic information about your system, accompanied by a nice and simple **ASCII logo**.
+omnifetch is a simple and fast command line tool that displays basic information about your system, accompanied by a nice and simple **ASCII logo**.
 It is designed to run on Windows, macOS, and Linux (including Android with Termux) systems.

 ## Features